 If I don't know about it, I can't fix it!

 For private and no-fee use, HCGE is distributed under a "Pay-What-You-Want" system; the software is provided to everyone free-of-charge, but users are encouraged to contribute to help ensure that development can continue.
 Users who intend to sell materials created using HCGE and services related to HCGE must obtain a commercial license, however, a license is not necessary until such point that currency is to be exchanged.
 Please see the license section for further detail

-When determining a payment amount, please consider the following:
+When determining an amount, please consider the following:

-To pay by mail, or to donate materials such as hardware for platform testing, please send an email request titled "Mail-In Donation" to domain "headcannon.com", username "stealth".
+To contribute by mail, or to donate materials such as hardware for platform testing, please send an email request titled "Mail-In Contribution" to domain "headcannon.com", username "stealth".

 Thank you very much for your consideration!